carp-calangthang/TikTok-uploaded/README.md

 # TikTok Uploaded 🎵
-Automatic tool for bulk uploading videos to TikTok.
+Automatic tool for bulk uploading videos to TikTok. <b> Please do not commercialize in any form! </b>

 # Technologies Used 🚀
 - Language: Python <br>